shivangisehgal/queer-hire/README.md

 QueerHire utilizes the following technologies:

-👩‍💻 **Flutter**: The web application is developed using Flutter to ensure a responsive and user-friendly interface.
+👩‍💻 **Flutter**: The web application is developed using Flutter.

-👩‍💻 **Firebase**: Firebase serves as the backend and deployment platform, providing authentication, data storage, and hosting capabilities for the web application.
+👩‍💻 **Firebase**: Firebase serves as the backend and deployment platform, providing authentication, data storage, and hosting for the web application.